ni/nimi-python/docs/nidigital/class.rst

                 Parameter that specifies whether the PPMU measures voltage or current from the DUT.

-                -   :py:data:`~nidigital.PPMUMeasurementType.CURRENT` (2400): The PPMU measures current from the DUT.
+                -   :py:data:`~nidigital.PPMUMeasurementType.CURRENT`: The PPMU measures current from the DUT.
-                -   :py:data:`~nidigital.PPMUMeasurementType.VOLTAGE` (2401): The PPMU measures voltage from the DUT.
+                -   :py:data:`~nidigital.PPMUMeasurementType.VOLTAGE`: The PPMU measures voltage from the DUT.